b2-hive/CONTRE/README.md

 # CONTRE
 CONTinuum REweighting

-Improve your continuum MC sample.
+Improve continuum MC with data-driven event-wise reweighting.
 Caclulate weights using a classifier (fastBDT) trained to distinguish between off resonance MC and off resonance data.

+## Usage
+For the usage of this package, look at `contre/example`.